VOICES from the PAST

 Students - grade eight and up

-Fee - 1/2 day : $175 - full day : $250 * (two sessions)
+Fee - single session: $200 *- full day : $300 * (two sessions)

-Archaeology and Recreation,
+Archaeology and Re-Creation,

-the Creation of the Norse Encampment.
+the Creation of the Norse Encampment

 This session details the process involved in researching, producing and presenting a historic re-enactment, in this case the Norse Encampment series of programs as seen at L'Anse aux Meadows NHSC.
 The evaluation of various sources and original artifacts will be discussed.
 The technical problems of reproducing artifacts in wood, metal and textiles will be illustrated by examination of the actual reproductions that were created.
 How elements of the history of the period were selected and presented and the use of various interpretive presentations will be analyzed.
+Each session lasts approximately two hours

 Requires - classroom, projection screen, chalkboard